So, then which one’s better for your business so you don’t make any costly mistakes?

 Think about this.

-- Facebook has an estimated 1.45 billion daily active users and over 2.2 billion users in total.
+Facebook has an estimated 1.45 billion daily active users and over 2.2 billion users.

 IMPORTANT: Don’t overlook mobile engagement when considering your audience.
-People are reliant on their phones and give more attention to small screens.
+People are reliant on their phones and pay more attention to small screens.
 As consumer habits in 2018 showed us.

-Facebook mobile advertising revenue made up approximately 91% of total advertising revenue for the first quarter of 2018.
+Facebook mobile advertising revenue comprised approximately 91% of total advertising revenue for the first quarter of 2018.

-Although both platforms have phenomenal numbers in terms of their reach, the type of attention they reach in their audiences is strikingly different.
-To determine which platform should be your priority based on your audience needs, think about which ads your audience is currently using and also consider the following.
+Although both platforms have unprecedented numbers in their reach, the type of attention they reach in their audiences is strikingly different.
+To determine which platform should be your priority based on your audience’s needs, consider the ads your audience is currently using and the following.

-Is my audience community-based and reliant on recommendations, information or engagement from my business to get sales?
+Is my audience community-based and reliant on my business’s recommendations, information, or engagement to get sales?

 Yes: Facebook ads